harness/developer-hub/release-notes/platform.md

   This issue is now fixed.
 The error count includes only available destinations.

 - A role that you created would not appear when you typed its name on the **Manage Role Bindings** page.
 Therefore, you could not use the Harness application to bind that role to a user group.
-The issue was caused by the role assignment API retrieving only the first 100 roles in the ascending order (the page size is 100), and the associated client-side search limiting your search to that set.
-If the role you wanted was not part of that set, it did not appear in your search.
+The issue was caused by the role assignment API retrieving only the first 100 roles in the ascending order (the page size is 100), and the associated client-side search being limited to those 100 roles.
+If the role you wanted was not part of this initial set of roles, it did not appear in your search.
 (PL-40363, ZD-48229)

   This issue is now fixed.
 A newly introduced server-side search includes roles that are beyond the page size limit.